 Over the last 10 years, the small town has seen some dramatic development, with the new waterfront being built, as well as the Thesen Island Marina.
-It has all the modern trappings including shopping malls with big name chain stores, but you are still able to enjoy some of the original charm of the town.
+It has all the modern trappings including shopping malls with big-name chain stores, but you are still able to enjoy some of the original charms of the town.

 The Knysna Lagoon is in fact an estuary, with its entrance to the ocean through the dramatic, iconic Knysna Heads.

-This is Dalene Matthee country: if you have not yet read her books, get you hands on a copy of Kringe in ‘n Bos (translated into English: “Circles in a Forest”), Fiela se Kind (translated into English: “Fiela’s Child”) or Moerbeibos (translated into English: “The Mulberry Forest”).
-I read both as Afrikaans set-work books at school, and have since re-read and enjoyed them immensely.
+This is Dalene Matthee country: if you have not yet read her books, get your hands on a copy of Kringe in ‘n Bos (translated into English: “Circles in a Forest”), Fiela se Kind (translated into English: “Fiela’s Child”) or Moerbeibos (translated into English: “The Mulberry Forest”).
+I read both as Afrikaans set-work books at school and have since re-read and enjoyed them immensely.

-The Garden Route is successfully establishing itself as the adventure sport mecca of South Africa, and there are many fabulous sporting events held each year in Knysna, such as the Featherbed Trail Run, the Knysna Forest Marathon and X Lakes Summer.
+The Garden Route is successfully establishing itself as the adventure-sports mecca of South Africa, and there are many fabulous sporting events held each year in Knysna, such as the Featherbed Trail Run, the Knysna Forest Marathon and X Lakes Summer.